vjo/periscope-art-project/README.md

 First visualization, using Periscope's hearts to draw a rainbow based on live user generated hearts' color.

 ### Usage

+Set a Periscope URL or ID in `rainbow/index.jsx`, line 4.

 ```bash
 npm install
 npm start